viveksinghggits/cluster-setup/README.md

 <a href="https://youtu.be/HoQFPkEzgfQ"><center><img align="center" width="60%" src="kluster.png"><br></center></a>
 <br>

+> :warning: **This document would not work on Lastest Ubuntu 22.04**: We get into https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/#known-issues

 ## Setting up three node Kubernetes cluster

 First of all, we should have three instances created that can connect over the public network.
 It doesn't matter how those instances are created, for example, they can either be Digital Ocean `droplets` or `AWS EC2` instances.